Vetri Selvan: Production

-The film began shoot in March 2012, with director Rudhran revealing he had originally written the script with Vijay in mind to play the lead role.
-Ajmal was signed for the lead role, that of a student, and singer Mano was reported to play a "prominent character", that of a professor in the film, acting in a film again after Singaravelan; Sherif, winner of a reality show, was given the role of a dancer.
+The film began shooting in March 2012, with director Rudhran revealing he had originally written the script with Vijay in mind to play the lead role.
+Ajmal was signed for the lead role, that of a student, and singer Mano was reported to play a "prominent character", that of a professor in the film, acting in a film again after Singaravelan.
+Sherif, the winner of a reality show, was given the role of a dancer.

-During the shooting, Ajmal met with an accident during the shoot of Vetri Selvan.
-Ajmal and the film’s lead actress Radhika Apte were travelling in an auto on the hills of Ooty as part of the film, when the auto rammed on a median and fell stumbling down on the road.
-The shoot came to a halt for a couple of hours giving time for Ajmal to recuperate.
-The director had to find another auto similar to the previous one to continue with the shooting as the initial one was heavily damaged during the accident.
+During the shoot, Ajmal and the film's lead actress Radhika Apte were travelling in an auto on the hills of Ooty as part of the film when the auto rammed into a median, fell, and stumbled down the road.
+The shoot halted for a couple of hours, giving time for Ajmal to recuperate.
+The director had to find another auto similar to the previous one to continue with the shooting, as the initial one was heavily damaged during the accident.
 Child actress Taruni Sachdev, who had played a supporting role as Apte's sister in the film, died in a plane crash in May 2012.
 She had completed most of her part however, with Rudhran stating that her footages would be retained and "as a remembrance of the prodigy" and that the rest of her part would be patched up during the post-production.

 Soundtrack

-The film's music was composed by Mani Sharma scoring for an Ajmal film for the second time after Thiru Thiru Thuru Thuru (2009).
+The film's music was composed by Mani Sharma, scoring for an Ajmal film for the second time after Thiru Thiru Thuru Thuru (2009).
 The audio was launched by director Bala on 2 November 2012, while directors Ameer and Seenu Ramasamy, producer G. Dhananjayan and writer Tamilachi Thangapandian were also present.
 All songs were written by Madhan Karky.
 Behindwoods wrote:"All the album feels like vintage Mani Sharma, but somehow that can be a double edge sword as it does have a dated feel amidst the more trendy styles that the audience subscribes to today".